5argon/Minefield/README.md

     ...
 ```

-(Do not put a new entry inbetween the old ones, Unity serialize by `int` value and it will make old serialized value wrong.
-Or you could use an explicit integer.)
+(Do not put a new entry inbetween the old ones afterwards, Unity serialize by `int` value and it will make old serialized value wrong.
+You could use an explicit integer to pin the value.)

+### Subclass an attachable component of that kind of label

 Next, declare a new class with that `enum` as a generic of either `NavigationBeacon<>` if it is intended to be clicked on by uGUI event system, or `TestBeacon<>` for any `GameObject`.
 You should gain a serializable `enum` field of your type which shows up in editor.
 Remember to put them in a separated file as per Unity's attachable script rule, so they each get their own `meta` and GUID.